Characters assume another character's age, often based on common assumptions of traits that character has, or there can be other reasons.

 A common one is an aunt (or uncle).
 In many cultures aunts are thought of as old, so when the aunt turns out to be only a few years older than the niece/nephew, it can be quite a surprise.

 Commonly a consequence of having Never Grew Up.

 Compare Vague Age, Expecting Someone Taller, Actually, That's My Assistant, Older Than They Look, Younger Than They Look, Really 700 Years Old, Age-Inappropriate Dress, and Assuming the Audience's Age.

 - The Grape Nuts cereal television ad: "Mrs. Burke, I thought you were Dale!"

 - Later followed by the Palmolive "Which hands belong to the daughter?"

 - One Oil of Olay commercial had a stage psychic guess a woman's age, and undershoot because she was using the product.
 She plays along, and says the psychic was correct.

-- This is actually Maria of Hayate the Combat Butlers Berserk Button.
+- This is actually the Berserk Button of Maria from Hayate the Combat Butler.
 She continually states that she's 'only 17' while everyone around her assumes she's older because of the aura she puts up, and being Nagi's Cool Big Sis/Mother figure.